Jim137/Entropy/README.md

 ## Introduction
 This is the final project for the course, "Math Methods for Physicists" in National Tsing Hua University.
 The goal of this project is to study the entropy of encrypted data.

-In followings, I will introduce some basics concepts used in this project.
+In followings, I will introduce some basic concepts used in this project.

 ---